 3. Customer churn

 As SaaS businesses are inherently subscription-based, when a customer stops using your software or doesn’t renew their subscription, it’s going to negatively impact your cash flow and liquidity.
-You should be as proactive as possible about avoiding or reducing customer churn.
+You should be as proactive as possible about reducing customer churn.

-Look to advanced analytics solutions, such as the one offered by Baremetrics, to understand which customers you’re losing and why, and then move quickly to take countermeasures.
+Look to advanced SaaS analytics solutions like Baremetrics to understand which customers you’re losing and why, and then move quickly to take countermeasures.
 The higher your customer retention rate, the better your longer-term cash flow will be.

-Sign up for the Baremetrics free trial and start managing your subscription business right.
+Sign up for a free trial and start and get a better handle on your cash flows.